Updated September 6, 2017

 Information for students interested in Graduate work in the Menge and Lubchenco laboratory at OSU.

 LAB OVERVIEW: Bruce Menge is the Wayne and Gladys Valley Professor of Marine Biology and Distinguished Professor of Integrative Biology at Oregon State University.
 He maintains a large and very active research group, including 5 to 7 graduate students.
-Jane Lubchenco returned to OSU from a four-year stint as Administrator of NOAA in 2013 and is the University Distinguished Professor of Marine Science.
+Jane Lubchenco is the University Distinguished Professor of Marine Science.
 This webpage will serve to tell you something about Bruce’s research and that of his students, the success his graduates have enjoyed, and the Department's admission policies and procedures.
 See Jane’s separate webpage for details on her program.

 RESEARCH: Bruce’s research aims at understanding community and ecosystem dynamics, using comparative-experimental approaches in testing models of community regulation with a major focus on the impacts of climate change.
 An overarching theme is meta-ecosystem dynamics, defined as the study of sets of ecosystems connected by spatial flows of energy, materials and organisms across ecosystem boundaries in a changing world.
-A new and important focus is on the ecological impacts of ocean acidification, with laboratory and field studies of OA impacts within the context of the PISCO consortium.
-Embedded within and extending beyond the focus on OA are ongoing interests in top-down bottom-up control of communities, linkages between adjacent ecosystems, food web dynamics, context-dependency of community and ecosystem dynamics, stability and resilience of ecosystems, supply-side ecology, ecological role of larval transport, and how these are influenced by climate change.
+A second focus is on the ecological impacts of ocean acidification, with laboratory and field studies of OA impacts within the context of the PISCO consortium.
+And starting in 2013, we also focus on sea star wasting disease (SSWD) and its community and ecosystem consequences.
+Embedded within and extending beyond the focus on OA and SSWD are ongoing interests in top-down bottom-up control of communities, linkages between adjacent ecosystems, food web dynamics, context-dependency of community and ecosystem dynamics, stability and resilience of ecosystems, supply-side ecology, ecological role of larval transport, and how these are influenced by climate change.
 Units of study range from the local, population and community scale, to large, regional, inter-hemispheric and global scales.
-Current research focuses mostly on the California Current Large Marine Ecosystem, but with collaborators, we also do research in the Humboldt Current LME, the New Zealand Shelf LME, and the Northeast US Continental Shelf LME (i.e., New England).
+Current research focuses mostly on the northern California Current Large Marine Ecosystem, but with collaborators, we also do research in the central and southern California Current LME, Humboldt Current LME, the New Zealand Shelf LME, and the Northeast US Continental Shelf LME (i.e., New England).
 Studies are strongly collaborative, with expertise within a larger circle of colleagues ranging from the molecular to ecosystem levels.
 The lab focuses on basic research that produces understanding relevant to human issues.

 COLLABORATIONS: Our research currently occurs in the context of the PISCO consortium, and in collaborations with colleagues involved in ocean acidification and biogeographic community ecology in the southern hemisphere.

-OCEAN ACIDIFICATION: Two previous collaborations helped initiate our focus on ocean acidification, which continues through graduate student, postdoctoral, and research faculty research.
+- OCEAN ACIDIFICATION: Two previous collaborations helped initiate our focus on ocean acidification, which continues through graduate student, postdoctoral, and research faculty research.
 These groups included PIs from PISCO, MBARI, UC Davis/Bodega Marine Lab (OMEGAS; Ocean Margin Ecosystem Group for Acidification Studies), and OSU and Sonoma State University (ACIDIC; Algal Communities In Distress: Impacts and Consequences).
 Both OMEGAS and ACIDIC were supported by NSF from 2010 to 2014.
 Our goal in OMEGAS was to investigate acclimation and adaptation of sea urchins and mussels to a mosaic of ocean acidification along the CCLME, and in ACIDIC, was to investigate responses of calcifying algae and associated macrophytes to OA in the northern CCLME.
 OMEGAS established the first large-scale network of sensors to document patterns of OA in the inner shelf region of the California Current upwelling ecosystem.
 In both cases, research remains underway to address these critical problems.
-Investigation of the recent SEA STAR WASTING epidemic is a new focus of the lab, with relevance to our OA research, and will be described below.

 SPECIFIC RESEARCH PROJECTS:

 1. Meta-ecosystem Dynamics in Nearshore Ecosystems - What are the relative impacts of local-scale, meso-scale and larger-scale processes in structuring the California Current Large Marine Ecosystem and LMEs in general?
 We study the influence of upwelling, phytoplankton productivity, particulates and organic matter, recruitment, larval abundance, biotic interactions, shore topography and environmental stress on rocky intertidal and subtidal community structure and organization.
-Besides Bruce, Francis and Jack, PISCO PIs include Mark Carr and Pete Raimondi (UCSC): Mark Denny and Steve Palumbi (Hopkins); and Libe Washburn, Carol Blanchette, and Jenn Caselle (UCSB).
-Collaborators include ecologists (Sally Hacker, Sarah Dudas of University of Vancouver Island, Nanaimo, BC; Gil Rilov of Israel Institute of Limnology and Oceanography, Haifa, Israel; Karina Nielsen of Romberg Tiburon Center for the Environment; Eric Sanford of UC Davis; Matt Bracken of UC Irvine, and Tarik Gouhier of Northeastern University); physical biologists (Brian Helmuth of Northeastern University), and molecular eco-physiologists (Sean Place of Sonoma State University, Gretchen Hofmann, UCSB).
+Besides Bruce, Francis, Mark and Jack, PISCO PIs include Mark Carr, Pete Raimondi, and Kristy Kroeker (UCSC): Mark Denny and Steve Palumbi (Hopkins); and Libe Washburn, Carol Blanchette, and Jenn Caselle (UCSB).
+Collaborators include or have included ecologists (Sally Hacker, Sarah Dudas of University of Vancouver Island, Nanaimo, BC; Gil Rilov of Israel Institute of Limnology and Oceanography, Haifa, Israel; Karina Nielsen of Romberg Tiburon Center for the Environment; Eric Sanford of UC Davis; Matt Bracken of UC Irvine, and Tarik Gouhier of Northeastern University); physical biologists (Brian Helmuth of Northeastern University), and molecular eco-physiologists (Sean Place of Sonoma State University, Gretchen Hofmann, UCSB).

 2. Marine Community Biodiversity - What shapes the patterns of rocky intertidal biodiversity?
 We study patterns of distribution, abundance and diversity in rocky intertidal communities across several spatial scales, ranging from the traditional scales of m2 to much larger than traditional scales ranging to 1000s of km.
 Studies involve mapping, monitoring, remote sensing, field experimentation, and modelling.
 Collaborators include Gil Rilov (Israel Institute of Limnology and Oceanography), David Schiel (University of Canterbury, New Zealand), Carol Blanchette (UCSB), Sergio Navarrete and Evie Wieters (Univ.
 Catolica, Santiago, Chile), and Tarik Gouhier (Northeastern University).